Making Reconstruction FID Predictive of Diffusion Generation FID

 \subsection{Sensitivity Analysis}

-We examine the alternatives and parameter choices involved in evaluating iFID.
-Note that our objective is not to select the best set of parameters, but rather to evaluate whether iFID is robust to different parameter selections.
+We examine several design choices in iFID to evaluate its robustness to different parameter settings.

-\textbf{Interpolation Method and Strength} The choice of interpolation between $z^{(i)}$ and its nearest neighbor image $\textup{NN}(z^{(i)})$ is intuitively important.
-The simplest interpolation method is linear interpolation.
-For Gaussian variational auto-encoders, spherical interpolation, which ensures that the interpolated images follow the Gaussian prior, is often considered a superior approach \citep{Jang2024SphericalLI}.
-Conversely, previous work on diffusion generalization \citep{Kamb2024AnAT} suggests that random mask interpolation is also a reasonable choice.
-In Table~\ref{tab:abl}, it is shown that spherical interpolation has the highest correlation with gFID.
-This indicates that preserving the Gaussian prior remains important for Gaussian VAEs.
-Nonetheless, both linear and mask interpolation also achieve high correlation (approximately $0.8$).
+\textbf{Interpolation method and strength.} The choice of interpolation between $z^{(i)}$ and its nearest neighbor $z^{(i^*)}$ is important.
+The simplest choice is linear interpolation.
+For Gaussian variational autoencoders, spherical interpolation is often considered preferable \citep{Jang2024SphericalLI}.
+In addition, prior work on diffusion generalization \citep{Kamb2024AnAT} suggests that random mask interpolation is also a reasonable alternative.
+As shown in Table~\ref{tab:abl}, spherical interpolation achieves the highest correlation with gFID.
+Nevertheless, linear and mask interpolation also achieve strong correlations, with values around $0.8$.

-By default, we set the interpolation strength of iFID to $\alpha=0.5$, which represents the most challenging case.
-When $\alpha=0$, the interpolated latent is identical to the source $z$, and iFID reduces to rFID.
-Conversely, when $\alpha=1$, the interpolated latent is identical to NN($z$).
-As shown in Table~\ref{tab:is}, as $\alpha$ increases from $0$ to $0.5$, the correlation of iFID with rFID decreases, while its correlation with gFID increases rapidly.
+By default, we set the interpolation strength of iFID to $\alpha=0.5$, which corresponds to the midpoint interpolation and, according to the ridge-set analysis, the location where the nontrivial eigenvalue along the ridge line is maximized.
+When $\alpha=0$, the interpolated latent is identical to the source latent $z$, and iFID reduces to rFID.
+Conversely, when $\alpha=1$, the interpolated latent is identical to $\mathrm{NN}(z)$.
+As shown in Table~\ref{tab:is}, as $\alpha$ increases from $0$ to $0.5$, the correlation between iFID and rFID decreases, while its correlation with gFID increases rapidly.
 When $\alpha \ge 0.2$, the correlation between iFID and gFID becomes reasonably high ($\ge 0.6$).

-\textbf{Reference Dataset Size} Intuitively, the number of images used to compute NN(.) may influence the results.
-In practice, we use the 50k ImageNet validation set for $z^{(i)}$, and the 1000k ImageNet training set for computing NN(.).
-However, Table~\ref{tab:abl} shows that reducing the number of images used for NN(.) computation does not significantly affect the final results.
-In fact, using a 50k subset from the ImageNet training set already yields a satisfactory correlation (approximately $0.85$).
+\textbf{Reference dataset size and Top-$K$ nearest neighbors..} The number of images used for nearest-neighbor search may influence the results.
+In practice, we use the 50k ImageNet validation set as the source set for $z^{(i)}$ and the 1000k ImageNet training set as the reference set for computing $\mathrm{NN}(\cdot)$.
+However, Table~\ref{tab:abl} shows that reducing the number of images used for nearest-neighbor search does not significantly affect the final results.
+In fact, using a 50k subset of the ImageNet training set already yields a satisfactory correlation, approximately $0.85$.